php-school/docker-phpschool/README.md

 To start a workshop you will need to interact directly with the Docker container, you should do this with the command below depending on your system

-Unix: `docker-compose run phpschool bash`
+- Unix: `docker-compose run phpschool bash`
-Windows: `docker exec -it phpschool bash`
+- Windows: `docker exec -it phpschool bash`

-_Note: This the Windows command above is for those who had to run `docker-compose up -d` beforehand_
+_Note: The Windows command above is for those who had to run `docker-compose up -d` beforehand_

 This will put you inside a new bash prompt interacting directly with the PHP School Docker container.